Whether you enjoy eggs sunny side up, poached or in egg salad, no one enjoys the stains they can leave on fabrics.

 Treat the oily part of the stain with a bit of solvent-based stain remover like Zout or Shout before washing.
 If you don't have a pretreater, apply a bit of heavy-duty liquid detergent like Tide or Persil (these are the leading brands with enough enzymes to break down the oil) to the stain and work it in by gently rubbing with your fingers or a soft bristled brush.
 Patience is key.
 Allow the stain remover to work for at least fifteen minutes to loosen the oil from the fabric before washing following the directions recommended on the care label.

-If the egg stain is dried or old, scrape or brush off any crusted matter, then soak in mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.
-Submerge the entire garment.
-Allow it to soak for at least an hour and then wash as usual.
-This is safe to use for all washable fabrics - white and colored - except for silk, wool and anything trimmed with leather.
+If the egg stain is dried or old, scrape or brush off any crusted matter, then soak in a mixture solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.

 Always check the stained area before you toss the garment or linen in the clothes dryer.
 The high heat of the dryer will make the stain much harder to remove when you have to treat it again.